Habanero vs Manzano: Fruity Fire vs Apple Crunch

 Habanero

 Starting habaneros from seed requires patience.
-Germination takes 10–21 days at soil temperatures of 80–85°F — a heat mat is not optional, it's essential.
+Germination takes 10–21 days at soil temperatures of 80–85°F - a heat mat is essential, not optional.

-Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are frost-intolerant and will stall in cold soil.
+Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are more temperature-sensitive than jalapeños and won't set fruit reliably if temperatures dip unexpectedly.

 Manzano Pepper

 Growing manzano means accepting one fundamental difference from most chili gardening: this plant wants cool temperatures.
-While Thai chili's fierce compact heat thrives in hot summers, manzano prefers 55-75°F and will struggle above 90°F.
+While Thai chili's fierce compact heat thrives in hot summers, manzano prefers 55-75°F and will struggle above 90°F. In most of the U.

 Start seeds indoors 12-14 weeks before transplant - longer than most peppers because pubescens germinates slowly.
 Soil temperature for germination should be 75-80°F, but once sprouted, keep plants cooler than you would annuum varieties.